 - 3 tablespoons extra-virgin olive oil

-- 2 filets anchovies, optional; omit for vegan version
+- 2 filets anchovies, optional | omit for vegan version

 - 4 garlic cloves, finely minced

-- 1 shallots, finely minced
+- 1 shallot, finely minced

 - ½ - 1 teaspoon red pepper flakes